bonkzwonil/voiceAtis/README.md

 ### pyuipc - FSUIPC SDK for Python

-All Copyright - Peter Dowson and Istv·n V·radi.
+All Copyright - Peter Dowson and Istv√°n V√°radi.